 That means it’s no longer just a “good idea” for your business to be actively involved in social media.
-As reported in the State of Inbound Marketing (2012), social media has a 100% higher lead-to-close rate than outbound marketing.
-Facebook is particularly important, as 80% of US social network users prefer to connect to brands through Facebook.
+As reported by Marketing Essentials Lab, social media has a 100% higher lead-to-close rate than outbound marketing.
+Facebook reports that more than a billion consumers use their messaging service to connect with business accounts every week.

-With a reported active daily use of a staggering 829,000,000 people, you’re likely chomping at the bit to put your Facebook page to use.
+With a reported active daily use of a staggering 2.085 billion people (a quarter of the world’s population!), you’re likely chomping at the bit to put your Facebook page to use.
 But before you dive in, there are a few things you need to know.

 If you haven’t already, you need to set up a business page.
 Since Facebook has begun cracking down on people who are running a business through a personal profile, you run the risk of losing your profile all together if you fail to create a professional page.

 Aside from that, professional pages lend legitimacy to your business.
 Using a personal profile to run your business doesn’t exactly send the same message to your customers.

 Plus, business pages aren’t limited to 5,000 “friends.”
 So the sky’s the limit.
 Pages are a little different than profiles, though.
 You want to make sure you’re taking advantage (or are at least aware) of all it has to offer, including the following: